Total Area: 114 Square Kilometer

-Broadly the area can be divided into Eastern, Central and Western Dooars.
+Broadly the area can be divided into Eastern, Central, and Western Dooars.
 The Western Dooars is most popular among tourists.
-The Gorumara forests and its surrounding area brings hordes of tourists to this part every year.
-The surrounding area also offers a number of tourist destinations such as Samsing, Bindu, Jhalong, Chapramari and others.
+The Gorumara forests and their surrounding area bring hordes of tourists to this part every year.
+The surrounding area also offers a number of tourist destinations such as Samsing, Bindu, Jhalong, Chapramari, and others.
 A tour to Eastern Dooars can be easily combined with parts of Kalimpong especially Lava, Loleygaon, Rishop.

-The main attraction of Central Dooars is Jaldapara forests.
-This is also the oldest tourist destination of the area.
-The Holong bungalow inside the forest has seen many a tourists including VIP’s staying there.
-Chilapata, is the adjacent forest which has gained prominence in the recent past.
+The main attraction of Central Dooars is the Jaldapara forests.
+This is also the oldest tourist destination in the area.
+The Halong bungalow inside the forest has seen many tourists including VIP’s staying there.
+Chilapata is the adjacent forest that has gained prominence in the recent past.
 The entry point to Bhutan through Phuentsholing is also in this area.

 Dooars and its People:

 Dooars is a cultural melting pot.
 The original inhabitants of the area include forest dwellers such as the Mech and Rava.
-The area was the kingdom of Cooch kings and has substantial number of Rajbanshis or Kamtapuris living here.
-The tea gardens have migrant labours and tribals from Southern Bengal, Bihar and Jharkhand.
+The area was the kingdom of Cooch kings and has a substantial number of Rajbanshis or Kamtapuris living here.
+The tea gardens have migrant laborers and tribals from Southern Bengal, Bihar, and Jharkhand.
 The proximity to Nepal and Bhutan has meant a substantial number of Dukpa and Nepali population also live here.
-Bengali, Marwari, Bihari and other major groups also live here.
+Bengali, Marwari, Bihari, and other major groups also live here.

-Over the centuries, there has been major mixing of the different cultures but even now villages and Tea gardens in Dooars have a variety of culture to showcase.
-Most importantly despite the cultural diversity the different ethnic groups have been co-existing peacefully and amicably in the area.
+Over the centuries, there have been major mixing of the different cultures but even now villages and Tea gardens in Dooars have a variety of cultures to showcase.
+Most importantly despite the cultural diversity, the different ethnic groups have been co-existing peacefully and amicably in the area.